-After having visited all of the surrounding countries, I was curious to what I would find in Serbia.
-For obvious reasons, many of the countries are vary of Serbia, to say the least.
-When I was visiting Bosnia-Herzegovina some years ago, they all but spat every time I happened to mention the name of the country.
+I was curious to what I would find in Serbia.
+For obvious reasons, many of the surrounding countries are vary of Serbia, to say the least.
+When I was visiting Bosnia-Herzegovina some years ago, the locals all but spat every time I happened to mention the country.

-Even though the Yugoslav Wars were terrible, the country has seen much more conflict during the centuries.
-Being one of the oldest cities in Europe, Belgrade has been battled over in 115 wars and razed 44 times.
+The Yugoslav Wars were indeed horrible, but Serbia has seen much more conflict during the centuries.
+Being one of the oldest cities in Europe with a strategic location at the confluence of the Sava and Danube rivers, Belgrade has been fought over in 115 wars and razed 44 times.

 Kalemegdan Zindan Gate to Kalemegdan fortress.

-The Kalemegdan fortress, holding a fatally strategic position, stands in silent vigil where the rivers Sava and Danube meet.
-Since the fortress looked white from the river, the city was once given the name Belgrade – meaning white city.
+Some parts of the city still cling to the past.
+The Kalemegdan fortress stands in silent vigil where the rivers Sava and Danube meet.
+Since the fortress looked white from the river, the city was once given the name Belgrade – meaning “white city”.
 According to legend, the grave of Attila lies under the fortress.

 Kalemegdan with the rivers Where the rivers Sava and Danube meet.